1 - Will your trap test fire?

 If your traps not firing, you’re never going to catch a rat.
 Some of our trap kits come with a cardboard Pi-rat, especially made for you to test fire your trap.
 If you didn’t receive a Pi-rat, you can use a stick from the garden to test your trap.

-Carefully use the Pi-rat or stick to activate the trigger inside, keeping fingers well away at all times.
+Carefully use the stick to activate the trigger inside, keeping fingers well away at all times.
 Never use your finger!
-It's incredibly powerful and will cause damage.
+The trigger is incredibly powerful and will cause damage to your finger.
 If your trap isn’t firing, get in touch at firstname.lastname@example.org or call us on 0800 628 874 and we can help you out.

-A critical, but often missed step is using the detector cards which came with your trap.
-Rats often won't feed where you spotted them, as they could be exposed and vulnerable to predators like your cat!
+A critical, but often missed step is using detector cards.
+Rats will not be feeding where you’ve spotted them, as they’re exposed and vulnerable to predators like your cat!
 By placing a variety of rodent detector cards around the site, you’ll know exactly where they’re comfortable eating.

-If you didn’t use cards, they’re available here, and still worth using even after you’ve had a trap set up for awhile.
+If you didn’t use cards, they’re available here, and still worth using even after you’ve had a trap set up.

 3 - When did you last change your lure and CO2?

-We’ve designed a slow-release lure, which constantly extrudes from the lure bag and eventually runs out after six months (no intervention needed!).
+Our traps are designed to last in the wild (or your backyard) for six months, without being reset.
+We’ve designed a slow release lure, which constantly extrudes from the lure bag and eventually runs out.
 If you haven’t changed your ALP (Automatic Lure Pump) in the last six months, this will be inhibiting the attractiveness of the trap.
 ALPs are available here.

-Our CO2 canisters have pressure for 24 humane kills if installed correctly.
+Our Co2 canisters have pressure for 24 humane kills if installed correctly.
 Just like keeping your oil topped up in your car, keeping CO2 and Lure up to date is critical for the continued success of your trap.
 If your CO2 has sat inactive for over six months it’s time to replace.
-You can find canisters here.
+You can find them here.

 4 - Where is your trap located?

 Often it’s not until we see a photo of the trap that we can tell it’s in the wrong spot for catching pests.
-Positions too high, or low, near a competing food source (like you compost) or areas that are too exposed, will inhibit the success of your trap.
+Positions too high, or low, near a competing food source or ares that are too exposed will inhibit the success of your trap.

 For the best locations, check out this blog and follow the instructions provided.